All Episodes

 So they don't do their own research.

-They hear Donald Trump and they think I have to come out against this.
+They hear Donald Trump and they think, I have to come out against this.

-And so these students, the second I gave them the quote, they said, Well, it's Donald Trump, it must be evil and horrible and racist, and so of course they're gonna come out against it.
+And so these students, the second I gave them the quote, they said, well, it's Donald Trump.

 They have to prove themselves.

-And I think the blame for this type of thinking really does come down to college professors, what they're teaching, how biased they are in class, the mainstream media and people like Nancy Pelosi that are saying border security is immoral.
+And I think the blame for this type of thinking really does come down to college professors, what they're teaching, how biased they are in class, the mainstream media, and people like Nancy Pelosi that are saying border security is immoral.

-Well, it's funny they weren't saying that back in the day when they were willing to fund the border wall and they were making the same case now.
+They weren't saying that back in the day when they were willing to fund the border wall and they were making the same case now.

 They, of course, come out and they could never believe that anyone they look up to, being the Obamas and the Clintons, could possibly have said something like this.

-They say, Well, there must be a different context that I just don't know, or these words must be out of context.
+They say, well, there must be a different context that I just don't know, or these words must be out of context.

-And what they don't understand is that just a few years ago, border security, we could all agree on was a good thing.
+And what they don't understand is that just a few years ago, border security, we could all agree on, was a good thing.

-Illegal immigration was a dangerous thing for our country, but I think this shows just how quickly the shift has happened.
+But I think this shows just how quickly the shift has happened.

 They have not allowed any middle ground.